v1cki-tran/Imaging-cloud-coverage/README.md

 ## How to use
 The system is simple to use and quick to set up.
 Our system features a touch screen on the outside of the box where the whole system can be controlled using a GUI.
-The GUI will automatically start when the system is powered on.
+The user interface can be started by double clicking the 'Eyez on the skiez' file on the desktop and telling it to exucute in the pop-up menu.
 The user will then perform the following steps:
 -	Set up the system facing north
 -	Open the image preview and determine if image is good
 -	Select settings for system to run by selecting: